michanto/cdk-orchestration/README.md

 Artifact creation is a primary use-case for Tasks.
 ML model training, FPGA layouts, embedded software builds, or anything that can be run in an AWS execution environment, including StepFunctions on-prem support for things like HITL testing.

 See the integration tests for examples of how to use attributes.
-Attributes from one task can be passed as paramters to a subsequent task.
+Attributes from one task can be passed as parameters to a subsequent task.
 Attributes are only returned if they are accessed (via getAtt or getAttString), allowing small parts of Lambda and StepFunction outputs to be used.